SeanMcSweeney/VFX-Audio-Visualizer/Proposal.md

 I want to utilize Perlin noise to allow for a cool inner tunnel terrain that is completely random and I want each object in the scene to have a random mesh renderer material.

 ## *Research*
 I am hoping to research all of the topics necessary to use in my project before I start coding.
 This includes Procedural generation, How to deal with values from the Audio listener and how to create visuals from those captured values.

-## *Technical Requirements*
-- One VR headset
-- PC
-- Unity
+I will also need to research perlin noise and how it could be used to improve my project.
+From my research so far it seems like I should start on changing the properties of a shape from the different audio waves and inputs.

 ## *Proposed Approach*
 - [x] Research How to Implement Audio Listener